 I love good food but don’t like complicated steps so to make my parsad I follow these simple steps.

 Start by adding milk, spices, sugar, and raisins to a saucepan and bring it to a boil.
-While the milk is heating up parch the flour
+When the milk comes up to a boil, reduce the heat to low and let it simmer until ready to use.

 How to Parch Flour for Parsad